It’s time to celebrate!

 Reading: Carnival

-After reading the story about the origin of carnivals, the student completes the reading comprehension exercise.
+After reading the story about the origin of carnivals, the student does the reading comprehension exercise.
 Then, they match the new words from the text with their meanings.

 Video: 10 things you didn’t know about the best festivals

-After watching the video 10 things you didn’t know about the best festivals, the student completes a video comprehension exercise and matches the festivals with their main features
+After watching the video 10 things you didn’t know about the best festivals, the student matches the festivals with their main features

 Reading: Hallowe’en

 The student reads a story about the origin and meaning of Halloween.
-Then, they complete a reading comprehension exercise and learn new words and phrases by matching them with correct meanings.
+Then, they do a reading comprehension exercise and learn new words and phrases by matching them with the correct meanings.

 Vocabulary: events and festivals